Three first-half tries from Wakefield laid the platform for a battling 19-6 win over sorry Widnes who slumped to their eighth defeat in a row.

 Batchelor inched Wakey closer to the finish line with a penalty 13 minutes from time and Miller had the final say with a one-pointer to seal the win.

-Widnes Vikings: Craven, Ah Van, Runciman, Chamberlain, Marsh, Mellor, Heremaia, Chapelhow, Johnstone, Burke, Whitley, Wilde, Cahill.
-Substitutes: Olbison, Leuluai, D. Walker, W. Albert.
+Widnes: Craven, Ah Van, Runciman, Chamberlain, Marsh, Mellor, Heremaia, Chapelhow, Johnstone, Burke, Whitley, Wilde, Cahill.
+Subs: Olbison, Leuluai, D. Walker, W. Albert.

-Wakefield Trinity: Jowitt, Jones-Bishop, Tupou, Lyne, Johnstone, Miller, Hampshire, England, Randell, Hirst, Horo, Pauli, Batchelor.
-Substitutes: Fifita, Wood, Arona, Annakin.
+Wakefield: Jowitt, Jones-Bishop, Tupou, Lyne, Johnstone, Miller, Hampshire, England, Randell, Hirst, Horo, Pauli, Batchelor.
+Subs: Fifita, Wood, Arona, Annakin.

 Referee: Robert Hicks (RFL)